Original Policy Date:

 In order to drive a university vehicle, the following must be met:

-Drivers must notify their supervisor immediately if their drivers’ license is suspended or revoked or they receive a traffic citation.
-Failure to promptly provide the required notification may result in disciplinary action or in appropriate cases, termination of employment.
+IMPORTANT: Drivers must notify their supervisor immediately if their drivers’ license is suspended or revoked or they receive a traffic citation.
+Failure to promptly provide the required notice may result in disciplinary action or in appropriate cases, termination of employment.

 The following University members are eligible to become approved drivers of university vehicles: